jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 Why ``mmap`` is getting more important today
 --------------------------------------------

 One important argument for ``mmap`` is the I/O performance.
 Much progress has been made in input/output file processing.
-In recent years, new server machines in the PC class (Intel CPU architecture) were equipped with more powerful memory management and I/O devices.
+In recent years, new server machines in the PC class (Intel CPU architecture) were equipped with more powerful memory management but also with new I/O devices.

 The challenge was to cope with huge amounts of RAM (because RAM chips were getting cheaper and denser) and with overhauled virtual machine designs where the total address space is virtualized to several logical units that look like a complete hardware layer to the OS.
 As a result, the memory resources in hardware today can be efficiently managed better than ever.